rrrene/credo/guides/configuration/cli_switches.md

   -a, --all                     Show all issues
   -A, --all-priorities          Show all issues including low priority ones -c, --checks                  Only include checks that match the given strings
-      --config-file             Use the given config file -C, --config-name             Use the given config instead of "default" --enable-disabled-checks  Re-enable disabled checks that match the given strings
+      --checks-with-tag         Only include checks that match the given tag (can be used multiple times) --checks-without-tag      Ignore checks that match the given tag (can be used multiple times) --config-file             Use the given config file -C, --config-name             Use the given config instead of "default" --enable-disabled-checks  Re-enable disabled checks that match the given strings